andrew/ultimate-awesome/README.md

 - [awesome-big-data](https://github.com/brandonhimpfen/awesome-big-data) - A curated list of frameworks, platforms, tools, architectures, and learning resources for Big Data.
 - [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-canada-travel](https://github.com/brandonhimpfen/awesome-canada-travel) - A curated list of resources, apps, communities, guides, and tools for traveling in Canada — especially helpful for solo travelers, digital nomads, and independent explorers.
+- [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-cloud-native](https://github.com/brandonhimpfen/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
 - [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
-- [awesome-digital-nomads](https://github.com/brandonhimpfen/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-digitalocean](https://github.com/brandonhimpfen/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
-- [awesome-dribbble](https://github.com/brandonhimpfen/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
 - [awesome-edge-computing](https://github.com/brandonhimpfen/awesome-edge-computing) - A curated list of awesome resources, tools, frameworks, platforms, and research papers for Edge Computing.
 - [awesome-g7](https://github.com/brandonhimpfen/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
 - [awesome-geoengineering](https://github.com/brandonhimpfen/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.
-- [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
+- [awesome-global-development](https://github.com/brandonhimpfen/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
 - [awesome-govtech](https://github.com/brandonhimpfen/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
 - [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-html5](https://github.com/brandonhimpfen/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.